-One garbage truck of plastic enters the world’s ocean every minute, and more than half of Sydney’s shoreline is artificial.
+One garbage truck of plastic enters the world’s oceans every minute, and more than half of Sydney’s shoreline is artificial.
 Rich, vibrant habitats have been replaced with seawalls and degraded by plastic pollution.

 The Volvo Ocean Race has been hosting beach clean-ups all over the world to help combat plastic pollution.
 But while they’re important, beach clean-ups alone aren’t enough to save our oceans.

-Built with concrete reinforced with 100 percent recycled plastic, the Living Seawall adds complexity to the existing seawall structure and provides a habitat for marine life.
-This aids biodiversity and attracts filter-feeding organisms that actually absorb and filter out pollutants – such as particulate matter and heavy metals – keeping the water ‘clean’.
+Designed to mimic the root structure of native mangrove trees, the Living Seawall adds complexity to the existing seawall structure and provides a habitat for marine life.
+This aids biodiversity and attracts filter-feding organisms that actually absorb and filter out pollutants – such as particulate matter and heavy metals – keeping the water ‘clean’.
 The more organisms we have, the cleaner the water.

-Volvo is committed to supporting World Environment Day with projects like the Living Seawall and beach clean-ups, but our sustainability programme doesn’t end there.
+Volvo is commited to building a sustainable future with projects like the Living Seawall and beach clean-ups, but our sustainability programme doesn’t end there.

 By the end of 2019, Volvo Cars will remove single-use plastics from all its offices, canteens and events across the globe.
 This will replace over 20 million single-use plastics with sustainable alternatives.

 We’ve also commited to electrification, with a goal of putting 1 million electric cars on the road by 2025, and to fostering productive partnerships.
 Volvo Cars is an active supporter of the UN Environment’s Clean Seas campaign and a founding member of the UN Global Compact.